warren-bank/mirror-XMail-mail-server/docs/Readme.txt

 SMTP CLIENT AUTHENTICATION

-    When a message is to be sent through an SMTP server that requires authentication, XMail provides a way to handle this task by if th 'userauth/smtp' subdirectory is set up properly.
+    When a message is to be sent through an SMTP server that requires authentication, XMail provides a way to handle this task by if the 'userauth/smtp' subdirectory is set up properly.

     Suppose a mail is to be sent through the SMTP server 'mail.foo.net',